artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 4. conda env create --file env/programs.yaml
 5. conda activate ICAnnoLncRNA
 ```
 After these steps all necessary packages are installed.
-If you need update packages (**not recommended**), change the version of  packages after “=” (example - snakemake=4.0.1 -> snakemake=6.0.0), then “conda env update --file ./programs.yaml”.
+If you need update packages (**not recommended**), change the version of  packages after “=” (example - `snakemake=4.0.1 -> snakemake=6.0.0`), then `conda env update --file ./programs.yaml`.
 All necessary packages will be updated.
 More detailed description provided [here](https://github.com/artempronozin95/ICAnnoLncRNA---identification-classification-and-annotation-of-LncRNA/blob/main/env/Dependencies%20information.md)

 It is necessary to install (download program in pipeline folder):